-Sarah’s latest fascination?
+Ashar’s latest fascination?

 Bond.
 James Bond.

 Specifically, we’ve watched two Bond films so far, with more to come.
 First, we watched Goldfinger, and more recently, we gave in and rented Skyfall.
-We talked to Sarah in advance and said, “You know, these aren’t exactly designed for almost-13-year-olds.
+We talked to Ashar in advance and said, “You know, these aren’t exactly designed for almost-13-year-olds.
 They’re kind of grown-up movies.”
 And she gets that.

 In fact, she gets it so well that she sat down the other night and decided to write out Things that kids and parents should know about ‘Skyfall’, along with some other related notes.
 I do have to give a spoiler warning, but I think it’s worth the spoilers to see her (pretty intuitive) take!

-Here’s what Sarah says:
+Here’s what Ashar says:

 1. There are bad words.
 They do swear.
 It brings the meaning to the movie, I understand that, but they do it a little more than necessary, I think.
 I would say that the movie is for mature 12-year-olds, and teenagers and adults.
 If you are younger than 12, do not watch the movie.

 2. There is a lot of romance in it.
 I mean A LOT of romance in it, because James Bond is a ladies’ guy, so there’s a lot of Bond girls in it.
 And also sometimes the girls die.